CentaurusInfra/mizar/docs/design/deployment_design.md

 ### Dev vs Prod of Mizar

-All the time these should be two version of Mizar to be deployed.
+At all times, there should be two versions of Mizar ready to be deployed.
 One is dev version and one is prod version.

 - **Prod Version**, it's for end users to use Mizar in their test or prod environment.
 Its purpose is not to test Mizar.
 Instead it's to test their environment with Mizar, or check how Mizar fit their requirements, or using Mizar in their production environment.
 It's to deploy Mizar stable versions.
 We shall provide public docker images for prod version deployment.